 67% of staff felt a sense of belonging to the Trust, a 16% decrease since the 2020 survey.
 However, the period since the last survey has been defined by lockdowns and school "bubble" measures, with the Trust making a deliberate effort to support schools through the pandemic rather than undertaking self-promotional work and/or visiting schools routinely.
-This in turn as impacted on collaboration between the Trust and our schools, so a reduction in a sense of belonging feels like a natural and unavoidable consequence.
+This in turn has impacted on collaboration between the Trust and our schools, so a reduction in a sense of belonging feels like a natural and unavoidable consequence.
+The next survey will take place in spring 2024.